hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @Oldes I agree with you

 [8:40:22](#9g8jFt75KtYf_LaeCwrDSkqyTkXRuirLysHr21ia0FU) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I think so too, but creating next gen version of JSON is tempting.
-And who knows, it might got adopted Ì†ΩÌ∏â IIRC, we had in ming a REN specification, which was supposed to have similar goals, no?
+And who knows, it might got adopted üòâ IIRC, we had in ming a REN specification, which was supposed to have similar goals, no?

 [9:31:44](#hBdqFgkHBwqWdZ4WTvKr0ljCi6eVZOQkbLjf5ZT8dlI) <dockimbel>:
 > Carl sure learned his mistake.